 - During pregnancy, cells from the placenta or the embryo itself can sometimes break free and enter your bloodstream.
 Sometimes these cells settle and can live in your body for years.
 However, it is more common for the cells to break up and release fragments of their contents, including the DNA, which will gradually be broken down in your body.

-- There is enough of this cell free DNA from the placenta in your bloodstream during pregnancy that we can collect it and analyse it for chromosomal abnormalities.
+- There is enough of this cell free DNA from the placenta in your bloodstream during pregnancy that we can collect it and analyse it for chromosomal conditions.
 We can tell which chromosome each fragment came from, so we can tell if your baby is carrying an extra copy of a particular chromosome because there will be more fragments that match it.

 Pregnancy is an amazing process and we are still discovering even more incredible ways in which it can affect your body.
 The fact that we can collect fragments of placental DNA from your blood stream in order to perform the Harmony test and other types of NIPT is just one of the latest advances in antenatal care.
 We can learn so much about what is going on in your body using ultrasound and tests like NIPT.